-Park on the North end of the TopGolf parking lot, next to the Speedway Gas Station (6545 W River Rd # 1, SW corner of HW252 & 66th Ave N.), the official start and ending location of the Northern Pancake 202k.
+Park on the North end of the TopGolf parking lot, next to the Speedway Gas Station (6545 W River Rd # 1, SW corner of HW252 & 66th Ave N.), the official start and ending location of the Pancake rides.
 To get to the parking lot, turn into Camden Ave N. from 66th Ave N.

 Winter Riding Notes

 Even though there won't be any night riding on a 100k, we strongly encourage high-viz clothing and/or strong back lights for increased visibility.
 The route goes though several forests where shady stretches, especially in winter, could camouflage riders in dark clothes.
 Bear in mind that this is a winter ride.
 The Coon Rapids Dam may be icy and the route also has a short gravel section of about a mile, which is not plowed and will most likely have hard-packed snow or ice.
 The shady roads in the forests may have icy or snowy patches here and there.
 We have less scenic winter adjustments (a.k.a. detours) available if riders do not feel comfortable on their current bike setup given the expected road conditions.
 Winter adjustments will be decided on an ad-hoc basis.